synergy-au/cactus-runner/demo/README.md

     - Use the Init request in Bruno to register and initialise a test case.
 This is the *precondition* phase of the test where the cactus-runner expects the client to populate the utility server with the required metadata as defined in the test cases themselves.

     - **NOTE:** This step will trigger the remaining teststack components (`cactus-envoy` + notification components) to be spun up, which may take a few seconds.
 Please wait until output logs halt before proceeding to the next step.
+Future releases will be removing this "delay" requirement.

 2. **Start the Case**